Frogerall/figma-to-code/README.md

 The objective of this activity is to implement a web page and an article for developers based on the provided Figma design.
 The design includes a list of cards intended to be helpful for developers.
 Currently, the implementation is static.

+### Note:

+- Currently not responsive on mobile

+## Plans & Features to be Added

+- Make it Responsive

+- Add Javascript for the Pagination

+- Add Content

+- Add Article Pages

+## Created Using

+- Html

+- CSS

 ## Figma Design

 Explore the Figma design [here](https://www.figma.com/file/nh0V05z3NB87ue9v5PcO3R/writings.dev?node-id=0%3A1&mode=dev).